Bride and groom hugging at golden hour

 The Choice is Yours

-The time you set aside can be split into two or even 3 short and snappy sessions throughout the day.
 This usually depends on your personal preference, the timings of your day, the locations you’re visiting and sometimes even the weather.

 Bride and groom kissing with yellow flowers in the foreground

-You can spend as much or as little time on your couple photos as you like.
-If you’d rather just have one quick session that’s absolutely fine!
-If you want to spend longer than recommended that’s ok too.
-How you spend your time on your wedding day is completely up to you.
+You can spend as much or as little time on your wedding couple photos as you like.
+If you’d rather just have one quick session, that’s absolutely fine!
+If you want to spend longer than recommended, that’s ok too.

 Bride and groom crossing the road in Leeds city centre at a wedding